ekader1/Python-OOP-Practice---Universe-Simulation/README.md

-﻿# CS342 Design Patterns
+Design Patterns
-## Fall 2018
-### PROJECT 1 README FILE

-## DESIGN OVERVIEW:
-- State each design pattern used (if any)
- !
-I think my design is similar to Factory Pattern, where each type of object has specific and certain charasteristics.
-Planet Class has 3 type of object and there are no configuration on them.Same structure with the Star class.
-- Brief (< 5 sentences) description of your overall design !I started with the class Planet, and went through it's upper segments.
-Universe Class work as a root of the tree structure, where Star and Planet classes are it's branches.
-And Probe could be seen as another leaf of the tree, but independent from the Star , Planet branches.

-- Description of your search algorithm
-!Algorithm, visits first star generated in the universeobj.starslist, then visits first star of universeobj.star.planetslist.
-After visits each planet of that stars, then probe goes for next star object.

-## KNOWN BUGS AND INCOMPLETE PARTS:
-- What parts of the project you were not able to complete

-## REFERENCES:
-- List any outside resources used
-!No outside source than lecture's slides.

-## MISCELLANEOUS COMMENTS:
-- Anything you would like the grader to know

-## Assignment Description
-***
-# Project 1 - Searching the Stars
-### Due Date: 11:59 p.m., September 28th, 2018

-*All programs will be tested on the machines in the Q22 lab.
-If your code does not run on the system in this lab, it is considered non-functioning EVEN IF IT RUNS ON YOUR PERSONAL COMPUTER.
-Always check that your code runs on the lab machines before submitting.*

-### Driver Code and Test Files
-* project1.py

-### Grading Rubric
-**Total: 47 points**
 * Universe Class Requirements:
-   * (2 pts) The __init__ method takes the number of stars to create
-   * (2 pts) Contain a print universe method that prints required data
+    The __init__ method takes the number of stars to create Contain a print universe method that prints required data
 * Star Class Requirements:
-   * (2 pts) Star Base Class with unique x, y, z coordinates in the range 2**8..2**64
-   * (3 pts) Star SubClasses: DwarfStar, GiantStar, MediumStar
+    Star Base Class with unique x, y, z coordinates in the range 2**8..2**64 Star SubClasses: DwarfStar, GiantStar, MediumStar
-   * (3 pts) Each Star subtype has attributes: chances of life, number of planets (as a range), goldilocks zone, recharge amount
-   * (2 pts) Stars generate and save a list of planets using the above attributes
-   * (2 pts) Star Coordinates are verifiably unique
+    Each Star subtype has attributes: chances of life, number of planets (as a range), goldilocks zone, recharge amount Stars generate and save a list of planets using the above attributes Star Coordinates are verifiably unique
-   * (2 pts) Instance variables follow python conventions for private data
+    Instance variables follow python conventions for private data
 * Planet Class Requirements:
-   * (2 pts) Planet base class that contains distance from star
-   * (4 pts) Planet SubClasses: RockyPlanet, GaseousPlanet, HabitablePlanet
-   * (4 pts) Each Planet is marked with having or not having intelligent life based on star attributes and distance from star
-   * (2 pts) Each planet has a unique identifier as described.
+   Planet base class that contains distance from star Planet SubClasses: RockyPlanet, GaseousPlanet, HabitablePlanet Each Planet is marked with having or not having intelligent life based on star attributes and distance from star Each planet has a unique identifier as described.
 * Probe Class Requirements:
-   * (3 pts) Keeps track of the requested information
+    Keeps track of the requested information
-   * (5 pts) Unique algorithm to determine which Star should be visited next
-   * (2 pts) Has a fuel attribute that depletes during the search algorithm, and recharges using the recharge amount for each star
-   * (3 pts) A print method that prints the probe’s findings.
+    Unique algorithm to determine which Star should be visited next Has a fuel attribute that depletes during the search algorithm, and recharges using the recharge amount for each star A print method that prints the probe’s findings.
-* Submission:
-   * (2 pts) Follows requested project structure and submission format
-   * (2 pts) README sections complete
-   * Meets the commit requirement of having 3 significant commits 24 hours apart

-### Guidelines
-This is an individual assignment.
-You must do the vast majority of the work on your own.
-It is permissible to consult with classmates to ask general questions about the assignment, to help discover and fix specific bugs, and to talk about high level approaches in general terms.
-It is not permissible to give or receive answers or solution details from fellow students.

-You may research online for additional resources; however, you may not use code that was written specifically *to* solve the problem you have been given, and you may not have anyone else help you write the code or solve the problem.
-You may use code snippets found online, providing that they are appropriately and clearly cited, within your submitted code.

-*By submitting this assignment, you agree that you have followed the above guidelines regarding collaboration and research.*

-__In this project, you will learn to__:

-* Manage a large programming assignment with many parts
-* write memory efficient software

-***

-## Description

-For our first assignment we are going to simulate the universe, and then search it for intelligent life.
-There will be two parts to this project.
-In Part A you will build a universe of stars and planets.
-Each star will have a type, an x, y, and z coordinate, and a random range of planets orbiting the star.

 ## Part 1